Lisbon Weather July Averages, Portugal

 The Teatro Bed & Breakfast is a quaint hotel with French ambiance.
 All rooms have private baths.
 There is a buffet breakfast served each morning.
 Two minutes away is the Rossio subway station.

-Rather than walking, try the Lisbon by Boat tour.
+Rather than walking around the streets, try the Lisbon by Boat tour.
 It is a great way to see the city from the river and orient yourself.
 You will then get to know your way around the city quickly and get your bearings.

 One of the many parks in Lisbon worth visiting is the Parque Marechal Carmona.
 The paths in this park are unpaved but the gardens are very well kept and there are plenty of places for the children to play.